SeawaterEtc/Learn_Robotic_Programming/README.md

 ```

 ### 5. Write a launch file with the following content (Lecture 1 Slides 27-30):

 - smb simulation with a different world: Include smb_gazebo.launch file and change the world_file argument to a world from the directory /usr/share/gazebo-11/worlds (e.g. worlds/robocup14_spl_field.world).
 This might take a little while to load the first time.
 Note that the world_name is with respect to /usr/share/gazebo-11/

-The world file argument is hardcoded as follow:
+The world file argument is hardcoded as follow and need to be set in the value of the world.
+However, testing in WSL is not working.

 ```
 <arg name="world_file" value="/usr/share/gazebo-9/worlds/robocup14_spl_field.world"/>
 ```

 # URDF_Gazebo_Sensors_Controller-Pub-Sub_ws
+What is the requirement?
+This is the demostration that

 # MOVEIT